History of Colonia Güell

-The development of Colonia Güell began in 1890 at the initiative of businessman Eusebi Güell on his Can Soler de la Torre estate, located in the municipality of Santa Coloma de Cervelló, current Baix Llobregat region.
+The development of Colònia Güell began in 1.890 at the initiative of businessman Eusebi Güell on the old Can Soler de la Torre estate, located in the municipal district of Santa Coloma de Cervelló, current Baix Llobregat region.

-Industrial colonies were conceived as socioeconomic organizations whose main purpose was industrial production.
-The factory occupied most of the time of the men and women of the colony and for them it was the guarantee of a regular salary in times of economic precariousness.
+The industrial colonies were conceived as a socioeconomic organization that had industrial production as its first goal.
+The factory occupied most of the time of the homes and estates of the Colony, but for them it was the guarantee of having a regular salary in times of economic precariousness.

-Over the years, The union movement and workers' demands reached the Colony.
-At the beginning of the Civil War The factory was collectivized and managed by the workers.
-Once the conflict was over, it was restored and the Güell family sold it to the Bertrand i Serra family in 1945.
-During the following years, the Colony continued industrial production and maintained the personality of the urban center distinct from the town of Santa Coloma de Cervelló.
-The latter continued to grow in population and surpassed that of the Colony in the 60s.
+Així and everything, the union movement and the workers' demands are going to arrive in the Colony in the country of the year.
+At the beginning of the civil war the factory was going to be collective and managed by its workers.
+After the war, it will be returned to the Güell family, who in 1.945 will sell it to the Bertrand i Serra family.
+During the following years the Colony will continue industrial production and will maintain the personality of the urban core differentiated from the town of Santa Coloma de Cervelló.
+The latter will continue to grow in population exceeding that of the Colony in the 60s.

-Colonia Güell remained outside the exorbitant urban growth of the 60s and 70s, remaining an almost compact property that continued to have industrial production as its priority objective.
-Within the framework of the crisis in the textile sector in 1973, the factory ceased its activity, producing a great social impact in the Colony.
-During the following years the property was sold: the factory in fractions to various companies, the houses to its inhabitants and the surrounding facilities and land to public institutions.
+Colònia Güell is going to remain outside the urban growth of the 60's and 70's in order to preserve itself as a compact property whose priority objective was industrial production.
+In the context of the crisis in the textile sector, in 1.973 the factory ceased its activities, producing a great social impact in the Colony.
+During the following years the property is sold: the factory in fractions to various companies, the houses to its inhabitants, and the equipment and land of the environment to public institutions.

-In 1990, the Colonia Güell complex was declared A Cultural– Historical Complex, establishing the protection of the most relevant buildings as well as the general characteristics of the building.
+In 1990, the entire Colònia Güell was declared Bé d'Interès Cultural–Historical Complex and the protection of the most relevant buildings was established, along with the general characteristics of the building.

-In the years from the turn of the 2002th century to the XNUMXst, the rehabilitation of the factory buildings, the church, the old cooperative and the Joan Güell square began, as well as the improvement of the surrounding pine forests.
-In XNUMX, on the occasion of the Gaudí year, the new parking lot for visitors was built and the organization of the visitor service to the Colonia Güell was implemented.
+In the years of the change of century, from the 2002th to the XNUMXst, the rehabilitation of the factory buildings, the church, the old consumer cooperative and the Joan Güell square will begin, along with the million of the surrounding pine trees. i of Gaudí's camí.
+In XNUMX, as part of the international Gaudí initiative, the new parking lot for visitors will be built and the organization of visitor services will be implemented throughout the Colony.

 History of the Gaudí Crypt

-In 1898 Eusebi Güell commissioned the architect Antoni Gaudí to design project of a church for Colonia Güell.
-During the following years Gaudí carried out different preliminary studies that culminated in a model of the church, installed in his own workshop located on the same hill where the building would rise.
+In 1.898 Eusebi Güell entrusted the architect Antoni Gaudí with the project of a church for the Colònia Güell.
+During the following years Gaudí will carry out various planned studies that will culminate in a model of the church, installed in his own workshop, located in the basement of the building.

 In 1908 the construction of the Temple began.
-However, the ambitious project that envisaged a church with two naves, lower and upper, topped by different side towers and a central dome 40 meters high, would be unfinished.
-In 1914, Eusebi Güell's children informed Gaudí that they would no longer finance the ongoing works and he had to abandon the project.
-In November of the following year, the bishop of Barcelona blessed the lower nave, the only one that was ever built, a fact that would lead to the church being popularly called a crypt.
+However, the ambitious project, which provided for a church with both sides, lower and upper, topped by different side towers and a central dome 40 meters high, would remain unfinished.
+In 1914 Eusebi Güell's fillers informed Gaudí that he would not continue to finance the ongoing works and that he would abandon the project.
+On November 1915, 1917, the bishop of Barcelona benefited from the lower ship, the only one that would be built, which would cause the church to be popularly named as a crypt.
+Between XNUMX and XNUMX, a new builder built the ship.

 Factory history